 (#1156)The MAC address of each AP affiliated with an AP MLD shall be different from each other.
 The AP MLD MAC address is different from the MAC address of any affiliated AP.

-If each AP affiliated with an AP MLD has different MAC addresses, then when a non-AP MLD is associated with the AP MLD, each non-AP STA affiliated with the non-AP MLD shall have different MAC addresses.
+The non-AP MLD supports the transparent and nontransparent modes.
+If the transparent mode is used, the non-AP MLD MAC address is the same as the MAC address of any affiliated STA; If the nontransparent mode is used, the non-AP MLD MAC address is different from the MAC address of any affiliated STA and the MAC address of each affiliated STA shall be different from each other. (#2297)

+(#2297)

 …